grig23/primetime.en/help/digital-rights-management/protected-streaming/understanding-deployment/setting-the-license-server/running-the-license-server.md

 ---
-seo-title: Running the DRM Server for Protected Streaming
 title: Running the DRM Server for Protected Streaming
-uuid: 9bbe211d-268b-43c2-9e55-7ce62de40d30
+description: Running the DRM Server for Protected Streaming
+copied-description: yes
 ---

 # Running the DRM Server for Protected Streaming {#running-the-drm-server-for-protected-streaming}